idindrakusuma/learning-node-express/README.md

 - Clone this repo on your local machine
 - Install node modules using `npm install`
-- Run the server using `node server.js` or using nodemon `nodemon server.js`
+- Run the server using `npm start`
 - Done

 ## * Importan to remember